 If your child suffers from cerebral palsy and you believe a negligent health care provider is responsible, you may be entitled to compensation through a medical malpractice lawsuit.

-The New Jersey medical malpractice lawyers at Lynch Law Firm may be able to help you secure compensation if your child was injured by negligent health care providers.
+The New Jersey medical malpractice lawyers at Lynch Law Firm, PC may be able to help you secure compensation if your child was injured by negligent health care providers.
 We will discuss your child’s condition and determine if it was caused by medical malpractice during a free, no obligation consultation.